wtremmel/networking-basics-lab/wireshark-lab/doc/00-setup.md

 - Some buttons to find packets and to jump around
 - A button to toggle auto scroll when life capturing
 - A button to toggle colorization of packets
-- Four buttons to control size of the panes
+- Four buttons to control size of text and columns

 ### Filter Toolbar